moritzWa/moritz-digital/content/blog/cas.md

 The more intriguing and already usable product in this realm under development might be [personal.ai](https://www.personal.ai/) (formerly hu.man.ai).
 Its founder Suman Kanuganti and his colleagues are building a personal ai for memory storage.
 More precisely, they state that the product will _safekeep the thoughts and memories that define you with your personal AI secured by a blockchain_.
 A very compelling value proposition, I think.
 This product is an excellent example of memory augmentation using Artificial Intelligence.

 Personal AI's Head of Design, Kristie Kaiser, also [describes the application of Ambient Computing concepts as part of their product](https://medium.com/humanailabs/the-future-of-remembering-article-iii-effortless-recall-ux-for-everyone-2b16b5443a29).
-Ambient Computing is a user experience that is seamlessly integrated into the flow of the users' life, and that requires no conscious action.They also produced this very [moving teaser video](https://www.youtube.com/watch?v=II5I3nR5kkY)
+Ambient Computing is a user experience that is seamlessly integrated into the flow of the users' life, and that requires no conscious action.
+They also produced this very [moving teaser video](https://www.youtube.com/watch?v=II5I3nR5kkY)

 Another example of memory augmentation is RemNote.
 It's a tool for networked note-taking with a seamlessly integrated [spaced repetition system (SRS)](https://en.wikipedia.org/wiki/Spaced_repetition).
 Currently, the offered spaced repetition algorithms are deterministic and don't incorporate any AI.
 Other SRS software products already showed the [successful application of Machine learning](https://www.youtube.com/watch?v=3QOs6D5nkRQ&t=12s) to memory augmentation.